Today’s Wonder of the Day was inspired by Hayleigh. Hayleigh Wonders, “How do things glow in the dark? ” Thanks for WONDERing with us, Hayleigh!

 Sometimes glow-in-the-dark objects will only glow very weakly for a short time.
 Often, you have to place them in a very dark place to see their faint green glow.
 Newer glow-in-the-dark items may glow more brightly for several hours.

-To make glow-in-the-dark toys, manufacturers mix their chosen phosphor into plastic and then mold it to the desired shape.
+To make glow-in-the-dark toys, manufacturers look for phosphors that can glow for a long time.
+Then, they mix their chosen phosphor into plastic and mold it to the desired shape.

 Do you enjoy things that glow in the dark?
 Have you ever chased fireflies or shaken a glow stick?
 Some kids even put glow-in-the-dark stars all over the ceiling of their bedrooms!
 The next time you see something glow in the dark, try to figure out where its light comes from.

 Standards: NGSS.LS1.A, NGSS.LS4.B, NGSS.PS3.B, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.10, CCRA.W.1, CCRA.L.1, CCRA.L.2, CCRA.SL.1